jpuli/pqvp/README.md

 **Play 8 Choose a modern technology stack**
 The development team selected a product stack that it was familiar with to aid a quick delivery time.
-We selected stat-of-the-art open source technoloies that are commonly in use and, we believe, sustainable.
+We selected state-of-the-art open source technologies that are commonly in use and, we believe, sustainable.
 These products made it easy to comply with the RFI's technical requirements.
 As outlined in the Technical Response, the team used the following tools for DAAS solution:

 **Run-Time**